pret/pokered/README.md

 - Occasionally, menu text sets itself to scroll.
 - Some sprites in the Celadon University area spawn bugged out on certain emulators.
 - Battling multiple of the trainers in Celadon University causes a crash when attempting to go to Route 16
+- The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled

 Credits
 ====